kevbrick/ssds_nfcore/docs/output.md

 * `bam/`
     * `<sample>.ssDNA.bam`: a BAM file containing reads derived from single-stranded DNA.
-    * `<sample>.ssDNA_type2.bam`: a BAM file containing reads derived from lower-confidence (type-2) single-stranded DNA.
-These reads are low confidence because they may also be derived from dsDNA.
+    * `<sample>.ssLow.bam`: a BAM file containing reads derived from lower-confidence single-stranded DNA.
+These reads are low confidence because the fill-in (indicative of ssDNA) is short (<= 3bp).
-    * `<sample>.dsDNA_hiconf.bam`: a BAM file containing reads derived from higher confidence double-stranded DNA.
-Nonetheless, these reads may also be derived from ssDNA.
+		* `<sample>.type2.bam`: a BAM file containing reads that may be derived from single-stranded or double-stranded DNA.
+In an ssDNA-enriched library, these reads are likely derived from ssDNA.
-    * `<sample>.dsDNA_loconf.bam`: a BAM file containing reads derived from lower confidence double-stranded DNA.
-The structure used to infer These reads may also be derived from ssDNA.
+    * `<sample>.dsDNA.bam`: a BAM file containing reads derived from likely double-stranded DNA.
+Importantly, these reads may also be derived from ssDNA.
+Particular caution should be exercised for an ssDNA-enriched library.
     * `<sample>.unclassified.bam`: a BAM file containing unclassified reads.
     * `<sample>.ssDNA.bam.bai`: index for a BAM file containing reads derived from single-stranded DNA.
-    * `<sample>.ssDNA_type2.bam.bai`: index for a BAM file containing reads derived from lower-confidence (type-2) single-stranded DNA.
-These reads are low confidence because they may also be derived from dsDNA.
+    * `<sample>.ssDNA_type2.bam.bai`: index for a BAM file containing reads derived from lower-confidence single-stranded DNA.
+These reads are low confidence because the fill-in (indicative of ssDNA) is short (<= 3bp).
-    * `<sample>.dsDNA_hiconf.bam.bai`: index for a BAM file containing reads derived from higher confidence double-stranded DNA.
-Nonetheless, these reads may also be derived from ssDNA.
+		* `<sample>.ssDNA_type2.bam.bai`: index for a BAM file containing reads that may be derived from single-stranded or double-stranded DNA.
+In an ssDNA-enriched library, these reads are likely derived from ssDNA.
-    * `<sample>.dsDNA_loconf.bam.bai`: index for a BAM file containing reads derived from lower confidence double-stranded DNA.
-The structure used to infer These reads may also be derived from ssDNA.
+    * `<sample>.dsDNA.bam.bai`: index for a BAM file containing reads derived from likely double-stranded DNA.
+Importantly, these reads may also be derived from ssDNA.
+Particular caution should be exercised for an ssDNA-enriched library.
     * `<sample>.unclassified.bam.bai`: index for a BAM file containing unclassified reads.

 * `bed/`
     * `<sample>.ssDNA.bed`: a BED file containing fragments derived from single-stranded DNA.
-    * `<sample>.ssDNA_type2.bed`: a BED file containing fragments derived from lower-confidence (type-2) single-stranded DNA.
-These reads are low confidence because they may also be derived from dsDNA.
+		* `<sample>.ssLow.bed`: a BED file containing reads derived from lower-confidence single-stranded DNA.
+These reads are low confidence because the fill-in (indicative of ssDNA) is short (<= 3bp).
-    * `<sample>.dsDNA_hiconf.bed`: a BED file containing fragments derived from higher confidence double-stranded DNA.
-Nonetheless, these reads may also be derived from ssDNA.
+		* `<sample>.type2.bed`: a BED file containing reads that may be derived from single-stranded or double-stranded DNA.
+In an ssDNA-enriched library, these reads are likely derived from ssDNA.
-    * `<sample>.dsDNA_loconf.bed`: a BED file containing fragments derived from lower confidence double-stranded DNA.
-The structure used to infer These reads may also be derived from ssDNA.
+    * `<sample>.dsDNA.bed`: a BED file containing reads derived from likely double-stranded DNA.
+Importantly, these reads may also be derived from ssDNA.
+Particular caution should be exercised for an ssDNA-enriched library.
     * `<sample>.unclassified.bed`: a BED file containing unclassified fragments.

 </details>